 On his 13 day custody, Chidambaram has a two word response

-New Delhi, Sep 04: P Chidambaram who is in CBI custody in connection with the INX Media case had a two word response about his 13 days in custody.
+New Delhi, Sep 04: P Chidambaram who is in CBI custody in connection with the INX Media case had a two-word response about his 13 days in custody.

 While he was being led out of Delhi's Rouse Avenue Court complex, he was asked by a reporter about his time in custody.
 The former union minister said, '5 per cent."